redis/redis-doc/docs/reference/protocol-spec.md

     ,1.23\r\n

+A floating point number may be made up of up to three parts:

+    <integral-part>[.<fractional-part>[<exponent-part]]

-The floating point number must start with a digit, even if it is zero (0).
+The floating point number always begins with an integral.
-Exponential notation is not supported.
+The integral part is made of one or more decimal digits.

+A fractional part may follow the integral.
+The fractional part begins with a dot (`.`), followed by one or more decimal digits.

+An exponent part may follow the fractional.
+The exponent part begins with the letters `E` or `e`, an optional `+` or `-`, followed by one or more decimal digits.

-However, the decimal part is optional.
-The integer value of ten (10) can, therefore, be RESP-encoded both as an integer as well as a double:
+Because the fractional part is optional, the integer value of ten (10) can, therefore, be RESP-encoded both as an integer as well as a double:

     :10\r\n
     ,10\r\n